ExoPhotProject/ExoPhot/README.md

     - $\gamma_Q$: absorption rate at Q band [s-1]
     - ppfd: photosynthetic photon flux density [micromol photon m-2 s-1]
     - S: Total Stellar Irradiance (in W m-2)
+    -
+These Spectral Overlap Files (SOF) provide data on the spectral absorption rate (Γλ), which quantifies the number of photons absorbed per unit time and wavelength by a given photopigment in an exoplanetary environment.
+The calculation is based on the overlap between the stellar spectral flux density at the top of the exoplanet atmosphere (Fλ), the atmosphere transmittance (T), and the photopigment absorption cross-section (σ_abs).

 ---